 then he looked directly and for the first time at the only other man in the room, “mr gupta, i am sorry to barge in so late,” his eyes shifted slightly to the woman he seemed to guess would be khushi’s mother, “mrs gupta, i know this is sudden, but may i talk to your daughter for a moment alone… it is urgent…”

 billo mausi’s eyes had widened when she saw the handsome dour stranger walk in, she had almost simpered, but when he said he wanted to talk to khushi alone and that too without any preamble or niceties, she almost passed out in excitement, her antenna sussing possibilities for supreme gossip instantly.

-garima looked nonplussed and darted a glance at shashi gupta. shashi ji had been watching the young man from the moment he’d walked in… he could sense his daughter’s eyes transfixed on him.
+garima looked nonplussed and darted a glance at shashi gupta. shashi ji had been watching the young man from the moment he’d entered the room… he could sense his daughter’s eyes transfixed on him.

 it was ten at night and a man they didn’t know had just walked in after a peremptory knock on the door, introduced himself somewhat imperiously and requested to speak to their daughter alone. shashi gupta wondered why that did not shock or worry him. instead he felt the man’s confidence and forthrightness.